f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     appliance-1(config-portgroup-10)#

-You must commit for any changes to take affect.
+You must commit for any changes to take effect.
 This will require a reboot of the appliance:

 .. code-block:: bash